The Need for Newsjacking

 As the news cycle continues to accelerate, stories will become more fleeting and the window for companies to take advantage of them will become narrower.
-By devoting more resources to following, analyzing, predicting and leveraging the news and how it relates to their brands, companies can begin to develop an efficient newsjacking process.
+By devoting more resources to following, analyzing, predicting and leveraging the news and how it relates to their brands, companies can realize the benefits of newsjacking.
 With a watchful eye, marketers can find and foresee stories with viral potential for the brand, and quickly but carefully develop relevant and compelling messaging.

 Ready for a strategic approach to media relations?
 Contact us to learn how you can generate awareness and credibility for your brand.

-Thomas Jilk is a Senior Account Executive in Mulberry’s Chicago office and uses his journalism and marketing skills to tell compelling brand stories for clients.
+Thomas Jilk is a Senior Account Executive at Mulberry Marketing Communications, an award-winning full-service B2B communications agency based in Chicago, London and Australia.
+He uses his journalism and marketing skills to tell compelling brand stories for clients.